cozy/cozy-stack/docs/shared-drives.md

 - The shared-drive owner can revoke any share-by-link permission.
 - The creator of a share-by-link permission can revoke the permission they created.
-- A read-only shared-drive recipient cannot revoke a permission.
+- A read-only shared-drive recipient cannot revoke a permission, even one they created.
 - Public share tokens (`share`, `share-preview`) cannot revoke permissions.

 Status codes: